matestack/matestack-ui-core/docs/guides/essential/04_forms_edit_new_create_update_delete.md

 But there's still more guides coming - so what's left?
 In the upcoming chapters, we will dive deeper into some `matestack` concepts to further enhance both user experience and developer happiness!

-Take a well deserved rest and make sure to come back to the next part of this series, introducing the powerful [`async` and `collection` components](/guides/essential/04_form_create_update_delete.md).
+Take a well deserved rest and make sure to come back to the next part of this series, introducing the powerful [`toggle component`](/guides/essential/05_toggle_component.md).